Herman Dreer

 Herman H. Dreer (1888–1981) was an American academic administrator, educator, educational reformer, activist, author, editor, Baptist minister, and civil rights leader.
 He is best known for writing curriculum and programming for teaching African American History at most grade levels for early 20th-century public schools.
 Dreer is also credited with initiating Black History Month observance in the United States, alongside Carter G. Woodson.

-Dreer re-opened Douglass University, an important African American college and founded a bank for African Americans in St. Louis, Missouri.
+Dreer re-opened Douglass University, and he founded a bank for African Americans in St. Louis, Missouri.
 His former home is listed on the National Register of Historic Places since February 2009.

 Early life and education

 Herman Dreer was born on September 12, 1889, in Washington, D.C.
 Dreer graduated from Bowdoin College in Brunswick, Maine.
-He earned a master’s degree in Latin theology from the Virginia Theological Seminary (now Virginia University of Lynchburg).
+He earned a master's degree in Latin theology from the Virginia Theological Seminary (now Virginia University of Lynchburg).
 He had been a member of the academic honor society, Phi Beta Kappa.

 He was denied admission to state universities in Missouri because he was African American.
 In 1955 he received a PhD in sociology from the University of Chicago, his PhD. thesis was titled "Negro Leadership in St. Louis: A Study in Race Relations".